Easy way to send money to India and money transfer services to the NRI community

 In order to make the PayPal user more aware, the following Questions & Answers were put forward:

-Why PayPal has introduced a mandatory US$500 upper limit for any transaction?
+Why PayPal has a upper limit for any transaction?

-This is a RBI ruling on PayPal applicable from March1, 2011.
-Any PayPal account holder in India cannot receive funds (for any export of goods or services) exceeding US$500 per any transaction.
-This change is to ensure that we continue to comply with the RBI Guidelines.
+Any PayPal account holder in India cannot receive funds (for any export of goods or services) exceeding USD 3000 per any transaction.
+This change is to ensure that customer continue to comply with the RBI Guidelines.

 Why PayPal India does not keep my balance funds in my PayPal account.